Best Practice

 Evaluate the feasibility of the research

-Feasibility is a crucial consideration when selecting a psychology research topic.
+Feasibility is a central consideration when selecting a psychology research topic.
 Even if a topic is interesting and relevant, it may not be practical to study if it requires resources, time, or access that are beyond your reach.
 To ensure that your research is manageable, consider the scope of the topic, the availability of data, and the methods you plan to use.

 Start by defining the boundaries of your research.
 A topic that is too broad, such as "the effects of stress on mental health," may be difficult to address comprehensively within the constraints of your project.
 Instead, narrow your focus to a specific aspect of the topic, such as "the role of social support in buffering the effects of stress on mental health among college students."
 This narrower focus allows for a more detailed and in-depth analysis.